gpgoodman/ridb-normalizer/README.md

 # 🏕️ RIDB Normalizer

-**RIDB Normalizer** is an open-source project that fetches, cleans, and normalizes campground and campsite data from the [Recreation Information Database (RIDB)](https://ridb.recreation.gov/).
+**RIDB Normalizer** is a project that fetches, cleans, and normalizes campground and campsite data from the [Recreation Information Database (RIDB)](https://ridb.recreation.gov/).
 The goal is to provide a consistent, developer-friendly data model that can power projects like [Campvue](https://campvue.com) or any other recreation-focused applications.

 ## 🔗 Project Links